 Today I have sent ahead the last package for supplies on the road.
 Besides maps and directions it contains a fantastic breakfast mix, SPF 50, batteries and an empty diary.
-It isn’t neccessary to do this, but If I have learnt one lesson it is that something that is easy to get in the Netherlands can lead to a day long search here in the Balkans.
-To give myself a break I have done some prep work and re-supplied myself at some strategic places.
-Since it is quite unusual to send yourself packages through post offices (and there aren’t many post offices along the way), I have approached several guesthouses, families and people I know along the White trail.
+It isn’t necessary to do this, but If I have learnt one lesson it is that something that is easy to get in the Netherlands can lead to a day-long search here in the Balkans.
+To give myself a break, I have done some prep work and re-supplied myself at some strategic places.
+Since it is quite unusual to send yourself packages through post offices (and there aren’t many post offices along the way), I have approached several guest houses, families and people I know along the White trail.
 This way I have come in contact with people I will meet in the flesh in a couple of weeks.
 Talking about joyful anticipation!

 There is a big event in Blidinje National Park where all involved will be attending.
 Via Dinarica, Terra Dinarica, UNDP, local entrepreneurs, mountaineering clubs, volunteers, bikers and hikers.
 Everyone is invited and welcome.
 For me this seemed like a good time to pack up and move on.
 It doesn’t matter if it’s a beginning or a continuation.
 I’ll travel on to Valbona in Albania where I will finally start hiking.

 The only thing left for me is to put all the gear I have collected in to my beautiful new, still nameless, backpack.
 I’m a bit scared of the “Wild” scene where Cheryl Strayed who is hiking the Pacific Crest Trail starts packing the evening before and finds out this is more difficult than she thought.
 AND when she’s finally packed realizes the bag is too heavy to lift off the ground.
 That’s why I’m postponing the packing.
 I am ready to go, but not quite ready to have a confrontation with my backpack.